 Lifetime Oil Well Production and Decline Curves

 No oil well produces at the same rate forever.
 Instead, production typically follows a pattern known as a decline curve.
-Understanding decline curves is central to forecasting how much oil a well may ultimately produce over its economic life.
+Understanding how an oil well production decline curve works is central to forecasting how much oil a well may ultimately produce over its economic life.

 What Is a Decline Curve?

-A decline curve is a graph showing how a well’s production rate changes over time.
+A decline curve, sometimes called an oil well production decline curve, is a graph showing how a well’s production rate changes over time.
 While the exact shape varies with reservoir and well design, many wells roughly follow this pattern:

 • Initial production (IP): Shortly after a well is completed and placed on line, production is usually at its highest.
 This early performance often draws the most attention.